sunpy/ablog/docs/manual/posting-and-listing.rst

    **Disable comments**

-   You can disable comments for the current post using the ``:nocomment:`` option.
+   You can disable comments for the current post using the ``:nocomments:`` option.
 Currently there is no way to disable comments in a specific page.

    **Excerpts & Images**